Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Main Results

 \subsection{Dimer coverings}

-A \emph{perfect matching}, also known as a \emph{dimer covering}, is a subset of edges in a graph such that each vertex is incident to exactly one edge; see \cite{RK09,VG21}.
-For the case of rail-yard graphs, we adopt the following definition.
+A \emph{perfect matching}, or \emph{dimer covering}, of a graph is a subset of edges such that each vertex is incident to exactly one edge; see \cite{RK09,VG21}.
+For rail-yard graphs with free boundary, we use the following variant.

-\begin{definition} A dimer covering is a subset of edges of $RYG(l,r,\underline{a},\underline{b})$ such that \begin{enumerate} \item each inner vertex of $RYG(l,r,\underline{a},\underline{b})$ is incident to exactly one edge in the subset; \item each left boundary vertex or right boundary vertex is incident to at most one edge in the subset; \item only a finite number of diagonal edges are present in the subset. \end{enumerate} \end{definition}
+\begin{definition}[Free-boundary dimer covering] A \emph{free-boundary dimer covering} of \(RYG(l,r,a,b)\) is a subset \(M\) of edges such that \begin{enumerate} \item each inner vertex is incident to exactly one selected edge; \item each left-boundary or right-boundary vertex is incident to at most one selected edge; \item only finitely many selected edges are diagonal; \item there exists \(N>0\) such that the following two reference phases hold: \begin{enumerate} \item if \(y>N\), then for every even vertex \((2i,y)\), \(i\in[l..r]\), the selected edge incident to \((2i,y)\) is the horizontal edge joining \((2i-1,y)\) to \((2i,y)\); \item if \(y<-N\), then for every even vertex \((2i,y)\), \(i\in[l..r]\), the selected edge incident to \((2i,y)\) is the horizontal edge joining \((2i,y)\) to \((2i+1,y)\). \end{enumerate} \end{enumerate} Equivalently, sufficiently high in the graph every present edge is the horizontal edge lying to the right of its odd endpoint, while sufficiently low in the graph every present edge is the horizontal edge lying to the left of its odd endpoint. \end{definition}